simutool/online-monitoring-tool/README.md

 Spring Boot manages file input/output and passes data to influx.
 Grafana pulls data from influx for visualisation.

-`monitoring-tool.zip` in your project root is a ready production package of this app.

 #### Cloning the repository